Renewable energy is created from natural sources that are unlimited or continually replenished, such as the sun, wind and water.

 Some sources of renewable power are intermittent, meaning that they are only available in certain conditions such as when the wind is blowing or the sun is shining.

 Wind power is the second-largest source of electricity in the UK and the most efficient renewable form of energy.
-It produced around a quarter (26%) of the electricity generated in the UK in the final quarter of 2021, according to government figures from the Department for Business, Energy and Industrial Strategy (BEIS).
+It produced 29% of the electricity generated in the UK in the first quarter of 2022, according to government figures from the Department for Business, Energy and Industrial Strategy (BEIS).

 When wind spins the propeller-like blades of a wind turbine, it turns a shaft inside the turbine.
 A generator then converts the kinetic energy of the shaft turning into electrical energy.